flipxcrsp/Kojo_Product_Observations/README.md

 * Finance sees margin protection
 * Suppliers see faster coordination

-This creates opportunities for:
+Opening the door:

 * multi-threaded outreach
 * internal momentum
 * cross-functional advocacy
 * broader organizational buy-in

-Going directly to a decision-maker in construction may not always be the most effective route.
+B/c going directly to a decision-maker in construction may not always be the easiest or effective route.

-The platform naturally lends itself to gaining advocates throughout operations first, allowing momentum to build internally before leadership conversations even occur.
+The platform naturally gains advocates throughout operations first, allowing momentum to build internally before leadership conversations.

 ---